Why is Antivirus Software Important?

 Do I Need An Antivirus Software?

-Due to how advanced technology has become, malicious softwares have become unavoidable.
+Due to how advanced technology has become, malicious software have become unavoidable.

-Hence questions like, “Why is antivirus software important?” have taken center stage.
+Hence, questions like, “Why is antivirus software important?” have taken center stage.
 This is because the danger that can occur without them are very consequential.
 How protected is your personal data?
+IT Companies protect your data as maintenance and disaster backups.